WingRiders/nft-forge/docs/architecture.md

 # NFT Forge Architecture

-This project utilizes [Next.js](https://nextjs.org/), a full-stack React framework.
-We chose Next.js because the project requires only a few backend endpoints, which can be deployed on the same server as the frontend application.
-Additionally, Next.js simplifies frontend development and deployment.
-The whole Next.js project is written in TypeScript.
+This project is built using [Next.js](https://nextjs.org/), a full-stack React framework.
+Next.js was selected because it provides an efficient way to develop both frontend and backend functionalities within a single framework.
+Deploying backend endpoints together with the frontend application on the same server simplifies deployment and reduces infrastructure complexity.

+Additionally, Next.js offers several features that streamline frontend development, including its intuitive routing system and support for server-side rendering.
+The entire codebase is written in TypeScript, ensuring better type safety, improved code maintainability, and a smoother development experience.

 ## Components

-This repository contains a Next.js project that handles both the frontend and backend.
-The main components are:
+This repository contains a Next.js project that serves as the core of the application, handling both the frontend and backend components in a unified architecture.
+The structure is designed to maximize efficiency and simplify integration between various parts of the system.
+The main components of this architecture are:

-1. **Next.js server**, which includes:
+1. **Next.js server**: server where the Next.js application is running.
+It includes:

-   1. **Backend API** - communicates with the IPFS server and the frontend application
+   1. **Backend API**
-   2. **Frontend Application Server** - delivers data to the frontend application
-2. **Frontend application** running in the browser - communicates with the Next.js server
-3. **IPFS service provider** - interacts with the backend API.
-This is not part of this project and must be set up separately.
-More details can be found in the [IPFS system design](#ipfs-system-design) section
+      This module is responsible for managing the interactions between the frontend application and external services.
+It acts as a bridge to communicate with the IPFS server, ensuring smooth data flow and enabling the storage and retrieval of NFT images on the decentralized storage network.

+2. **IPFS service provider**
+   This external component is tasked with handling operations related to IPFS (InterPlanetary File System).
+While it is not included as part of this repository, it plays a critical role in storing and retrieving images for the NFTs.
+The backend API integrates with this service provider to facilitate these interactions.
+Detailed information on how the IPFS service provider is configured and used can be found in the [IPFS system design](#ipfs-system-design) section.

+By structuring the repository this way, the project ensures a clear separation of concerns and allows for easy scalability and maintainability.
+While the Next.js server forms the core of the application, the flexibility to integrate with external services like IPFS allows the system to take full advantage of decentralized storage solutions without complicating the core repository.

 ### Components visualization